TIBCOSoftware/snappydata/README.md

 ```
 You can check the state of the cluster using [Pulse](link) - a graphical dashboard for monitoring vital, real-time health and performance of SnappyData members.

-At this point, the SnappyData cluster is up and running and is ready to accept Spark jobs and to SQL requests via JDBC/ODBC.
+At this point, the SnappyData cluster is up and running and is ready to accept Spark jobs and SQL requests via JDBC/ODBC.

-> We target both developers familiar with Spark programming as well as SQL developers.
+> We provide interfaces for developers familiar with Spark programming as well as SQL.
 We showcase mostly the same set of features via Spark API or using SQL.
 You can skip the SQL part if you are familiar with Scala and Spark.
 ### goto [Getting started with Spark API (with SnappyData extensions)](###Getting started with Spark API (with SnappyData extensions))

 > A general comment: We should move out the details about row table, column table and approximate query processing out of the SQL quickstart so that it can be referred by the Spark API quickstart as well.